 It’s something retail workers fear most — being robbed.

-“They entered the store, handcuffed the employee and got the money,” said Phoenix Police Sgt.
-Derek Elmore.
+“They entered the store, handcuffed the employee and got the money,” Phoenix Police Sgt.
+Derek Elmore said.

 The employee wasn’t hurt, but the experience could serve as a reminder to others: Go with your gut if you get a weird feeling about anyone approaching the store.
 Call 911 and get to a back room.